IAmMoltony/desktop-wallpaper/README.md

 as your desktop wallpaper.
 The process of setting the wallpaper is OS and DE (desktop environment) specific, so you'll have to figure that out yourself.

-GIMP XCF files are also provided if you want to make changes to the wallpapers (asterisk).
+XCF (GIMP) and Blend (Blender) files are also provided if you want to make changes to the wallpapers (asterisk).

 ### asterisk